robotics-upo/ars548_ros/Readme.md

         * The second node opens an rviz 2 window to visualize the data received from the radar.\
         This node uses the **RadarVisualization.rviz** file to configure the window.

-        * The third and last node creates an static-transform-publisher to transform the data obtained from the radar to the data shown in rviz 2 (You can also change the arguments so it adapts to your project).
+        * The third and last node creates an static-transform-publisher to transform the data obtained from the radar to the data shown in RViz (You can also change the arguments so it adapts to your project).

 * ### ars548_messages
     This package contains all of the structures for the custom messages sent to the user.